OP-TEE/optee_docs/general/disclosure.rst

 the responsible disclosure policy that applies to the OP-TEE project.

 .. note::
-    The "`core team`_" in Linaro (who owns the OP-TEE project) consists of engineers directly employed by Linaro as well as engineers employed by companies who are members of Linaro.
+    The "`core team`_" in the OP-TEE part of TrustedFirmware.org (who owns the OP-TEE project) mainly consists of engineers coming from the members of TrustedFirmware.org.

 Rules
 *****